evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_XPOWER/_index.md

 ## Performance

-The MG MG4 Electric XPOWER has a maximum power of 320 KW (435 hp/429 bhp) and a total torque of 600 nm (443 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 3.8 seconds and has a top speed of 160 km/h (99 mph).
+The MG MG4 Electric XPOWER delivers a solid performance with a maximum power of 320 kW (435 hp / 429 bhp) and a total torque of 600 Nm (443 ft-lb).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 3.8 seconds and reaches a top speed of 160 km/h (99 mph), making it competitive within its class.

 ## Battery, range, and charging